RunestoneInteractive/thinkcspy/_sources/Strings/TurtlesandStringsandLSystems.rst

 Each rule set contains an axiom which represents the starting point in the transformations that will follow.
 The rules are of the form::

         left hand side -> right hand side

-where the left hand side is a single symbol and the right had side is a sequence of symbols.
+where the left hand side is a single symbol and the right hand side is a sequence of symbols.
 You can think of both sides as being simple strings.
 The way the rules are used is to replace occurrences of the left hand side with the corresponding right hand side.

 Now let's look at these simple rules in action, starting with the string A::